UnrulyNatives/attitudes-laravel-upvote-solutions/README.md

 ```
 6. Routes (optional)

-Properly working routes necessary to service voting are locatad within ths package:
+Properly working routes necessary for this package to work are locatad within ths package:

 ```
 Route::any('{itemkind}/{id}/set_user_attitude', ['as' => 'attitudes.set_user_attitude', 'uses' => 'AttitudesController@set_user_attitude']);
 Route::any('{itemkind}/{id}/set_user_importance', ['as' => 'attitudes.set_user_importance', 'uses' => 'AttitudesController@set_user_importance']);
 ```

-You can put them in your location of choice
+You can put them in your location of choice, but make sure that the new location is parsed first.
+In case of problems, reverse the order of service providers of this package and `App\Providers\RouteServiceProvider::class,`

 7. Attach the js and css files to your template.
 Mind the file paths if you decide to place them somewhere else than they are published to.